Author: Jamie B. Gelbtuch

 However, culture shock is a given in an international relocation.
 The variable is the degree of impact on the project manager, family, and ultimately the organization.
 Someone who has already been on an overseas assignment may have already developed the transition skills necessary to move more quickly through the process.
 Investing time and resources in appropriate support for the project manager at the point of the organization is the way to win.
 We can’t assume project managers will know that they need this and obtain it of their own volition.
 We often don’t know what we don’t know and are operating in “unconscious incompetence”.

 5. Your brain doesn’t care what my brain thinks

 The best way to reduce the impact of this distraction on our projects is to check ourselves.
 Our brains are always either operating in a toward or an away emotional state.
-Successful project managers create toward states on their multicultural teams by being interested, receptive, willing to take risks, and able to see many options rather than away states which are threatened, distracted, risk avoidant, and low in confidence.
-Our attitudes and emotions are contagious, and a project team that mirrors these attributes will be a higher performing team.
+Successful project managers create toward states on their multicultural teams.
+For example, they are interested, receptive, willing to take risks, and able to see many options.
+In contrast, away states are threatening, distracted, risk avoidant, and low in confidence.
+Our attitudes and emotions are contagious.
+So, a project team that mirrors these attributes will be a higher performing team.